 Internships in Glasgow

-The Goethe-Institut Glasgow offers full-time internships (in general 12 weeks in duration) to German students in at least their 3rd semester.
+The Goethe-Institut Glasgow offers full-time internships (in general 12 weeks in duration) to German students.
+These should form a mandatory part of their degree course and students should be in at least their 3rd semester.

-Applicants should phrase their interest in such a way that a connection with the Goethe-Institut's work becomes apparant.
+Applicants should phrase their interest in such a way that a connection with the Goethe-Institut's work becomes apparent.